*This article has been updated in July, 2020 for accuracy.

 Good roasted nuts – add to salads, chicken dishes or eat plain.

 Capers add a tangy flavor burst to pasta, chicken, fish and meat.
 They are actually very small pickles made from unopened flower buds.
 Premium capers come packed in salt, not brine.
-Il Mongetto Salted Capers, 7 oz. for $12.95.
+My go-to is Il Mongetto Salted Capers.

 - Note: Don’t do what I do and let staples linger in your pantry.
 Here are some guidelines for keeping items fresh: